-16.3 SQL script generation to replay logged updates
+17.3 SQL script generation to replay logged updates

 Log tables contain all needed information to replay updates.
-Therefore, it is possible to generate SQL statements corresponding to all updates that occurred between two marks or between a mark and the current situation, and record them into a file.
+Therefore, it is possible to generate SQL statements corresponding to all updates that occurred between two marks or between a mark and the current situation.
 This is the purpose of the emaj_gen_sql_group() function.